Entry-Level DPT-Ph.D. Fast Tack Program

 TWU's DPT/Ph.D. fast track program allows students to begin the Ph.D. program while earning a DPT degree.

-- Students must apply and be admitted to the entry-level DPT program.
+- Students must apply and be admitted to the entry-level DPT program prior to applying for this fast-track program.

 - Applications for the fast-track program are accepted during the second and fifth semesters of the DPT program.